justinniclaus/Active-Directory/README.md

 - Containerization with LXC/Docker
 - Virtualization with Proxmox

-## Academic Context
-This lab was completed as part of CS 596: Applied Computer Security coursework.
-The lab requirements and specifications were provided by the course instructor.
-This repository documents my personal implementation and learning experience.

 ## Tools and Technologies
 - **Hypervisor**: Proxmox VE 8.3
 - **Firewall**: OPNsense 24.7